Prime Minister's Adviser on Private Industry and Investment Salman F Rahman MP - Business - observerbd.com

 |

-Prime Minister's Adviser on Private Industry and Investment Salman F Rahman MP flanked by Planning Minister MA Mannan, BCB President Nazmul Hasan Papon, Commerce Secretary Tapan Kanti Ghosh, ICSB President Md.
-Asad Ullah and others, handing over Bronze Award to Bangladesh Finance Ltd Vice-Chairman Iqbal Uddin Ahmed, Managing Director and Chief Executive Officer Md Kyser Hamid for Financial Services Sector at ninth ICSB National Award ceremony held in the capital on Saturday.
+Prime Minister's Adviser on Private Industry and Investment Salman F Rahman MP (2nd from right) along with Planning Minister M. A. Mannan, MP (middle) and BCB President Nazmul Hasan Papon (extreme right) handing over prestigious 'Gold Award' to DBH Managing Director & CEO Nasimul Baten 2021' for Corporate Governance Excellence in NBFI category for the fourth consecutive years at the '9th ICSB National Award 2021' held at a city hotel on Saturday.